 Talks & Consults

-Did you know that inclusivity training helps folks improve their relationships, be better humans, and probably make more money?
+Did you know that equity training helps folks improve their relationships, be better humans, and make more money?
 (Tell your boss that last one!)

 Talks & Workshops

 Gender Equity: An exploration of basic gender concepts plus tips for trans inclusivity in your workplace, school, or organization; 2–3 hours.